sxjack/uav_electronic_ids/esp32_rid/README.md

 ## Tools

 * esptool.
-It is probably easiest to install the Arduino IDE and the ESP32 hardware library.
+It is probably easiest to install the Arduino IDE and the ESP32 boards.

 ## Build

 * Program the ESP32 with the bin file using its USB port.
 * Connect a 5V supply to VIN (optional).
+I would avoid powering via USB and VIN at the same time.
+There should be a diode...
 * Connect the GPS module to TX2 & RX2.

 ## Configuration